chunkypixel/atari-dev-studio/README.md

 ## Acknowlegments
 This extension is only available due to the great people of the AtariAge community who have created these tools to help developers build their vision.
 Special thanks to the following for either allowing the inclusion of their tools or for their ongoing help and encouragement:
 * 7800basic - Mike Saarna (RevEng)
-* batari Basic - Fred 'batari' Quimby
+* batari Basic - Fred 'batari' Quimby and Mike Saarna (RevEng)
 * dasm - the many contibutors
 * Stella emulator - Stephen Anthony (stephena)
 * A7800 emulator - Mike Saarna (RevEng) and Robert Tuccitto (Trebor)